-7 Third Party Determination and Related Records
+6 Third Party Determination and Related Records

-7.1 Third party determination
+6.1 Third party determination

-You have to make a third party determination when you have to keep any of the following records:

-• Large cash transaction record Whenever you have to keep a large cash transaction record (as explained in subsection 3.2), you have to take reasonable measures to determine whether the individual who gives you the cash is acting on behalf of a third party.
+You have to make a third party determination whenever you have to keep a large cash transaction record as explained in subsection 3.2.
+You have to take reasonable measures to determine whether the individual who gives you the cash is acting on the instructions of a third party.
+Third party determination does not apply to receipt of funds records.